aljebraschool/aljebraschool_blog/cldr9yl0e000109mq7a0m1xev.md

-# How to write basic Java application
+# How to write basic Java applications

 <mark>This is the first article in the series of write-ups that will be used to teach us java programming from the beginner level to the intermediate level of proficiency</mark>